 Imagine we plan to use gd library for GIF/JPEG pictures creation in ATOMIC module.
 Then we must check at the configuration step, that this library is available, properly installed and compatible with our source code.
-To do this, we'll need to add the corresponding check procedure to our configure script:
+To do this, we'll need to add the corresponding check to our build

-• Create m4 file implementing the procedure that checks the availability of the gd library and sets required compilation / likage options.
+Create .cmake file implementing the procedure that checks the availability of the gd library and sets required compilation / linkage options.

-At this step, just put attached ready-to-use check_gd.m4 file to the unpacked ATOMIC_SRC/adm_local/unix/config_files directory.
-Take a look at the script: it implements CHECK_GDLIB procedure using m4 macro-language.
-This file provides a typical example of such procedure implementation.
-The GNU autoconf and automake tools include a large set of helper macro-commands which can be used in the check procedures.
-In our case, we check presence and availability of the gd.h header file and libgd.so library using pre-defined autoconf's macro-commands AC_CHECK_HEADER and AC_TRY_LINK.
-If everything goes well, we set the global gd_ok variable to yes, otherwise print the warning message.
-In addition, we specify GD_LIBS variable that can be then used in the Makefile.am files when it's necessary to link against the gd library.
+Take a look at the attached ready-to-use FindGd.cmake file.
+It provides a typical example of such procedure implementation.
+The CMake tool includes a large set of helper macrocommands which can be used in the check procedures.
+In our case, we check presence and availability of the gd.h header file and libgd.so library using pre-defined CMake macrocommands FIND_PATH and FIND_LIBRARY.
+If everything goes well, we set the global variable GD_FOUND to TRUE, otherwise print the warning message.
+In addition, we specify GD_LIBRARIES and GD_INCLUDE_DIRS variables that can be then used in the CMakeLists.txt files when it's necessary to link against the gd library.

-Add check procedure into configure.ac file and print gd_ok variable value in the summary section:
+• Add check procedure into main CMakeLists.txt file and print GD_FOUND variable value in the summary section: